 - 45 participants, including NIU technicians, participated in a workshop on investment climate assessment presented by the World Bank in 2014.

-- 53 people participated in a 4-day NIU fiduciary workshop in July 2015.
-The objectives of the meeting were to enhance staffs’ understanding on basic principles of financial and procurement management regulations as well as to exchange lessons learnt.
+- 53 people participated in a 4-day NIU fiduciary workshop in July 2015 to enhance understanding of basic principles of financial and procurement management regulations.

 National Quality Infrastructure